Kubla Khan: Musical settings

 Excerpts from the poem have been put to music by Samuel Coleridge-Taylor, Granville Bantock, Humphrey Searle, and Paul Turok; and Charles Tomlinson Griffes composed an orchestral tone poem in 1912 (revised 1916).

-Canadian rock band Rush refers to the poem directly in the 1977 song Xanadu, in which the narrator searches for a place called "Xanadu" that he believes will grant him immortality.
+Canadian rock band Rush refers to the poem directly in the 1977 song "Xanadu", in which the narrator finds the site, obtains immortality after having "drunk the milk of Paradise" but goes mad after a thousand years, finding time stopped outside and himself unable to leave.

-British band Frankie Goes to Hollywood alludes to the poem in the song Welcome to the Pleasuredome from its eponymous 1984 debut album.
+British band Frankie Goes to Hollywood alludes to the poem in the song "Welcome to the Pleasuredome" from its eponymous 1984 debut album.
 However, they altered the quoted wording to "In Xanadu did Kublai Khan a pleasuredome erect".

+German band Blind Guardian makes several references to the poem in the lyrics of their song "Sacred Mind" on their 2015 concept album "Beyond the Red Mirror", and the associated page in the album book includes the following quote: "Then all the charm is broken - all that phantom-world so fair Vanishes, and a thousand circlets spread".
+Within the story, Xanadu or the pleasure-dome is a temptation intended to mislead the hero on his journey, and the last obstacle he must overcome before reaching the Red Mirror.